 - Watch the children not directly involved in the emergency and protect them from harm. - Children are very familiar with fire drills and severe weather drills and learn at an early age the seriousness of the situation.
-By developing similar playground protocols, you can build on these familiar experiences. - Involve management in the process of developing playground emergency response plans. - Know how to respond to help keep everyone calm. - Evacuation plans should include a method of gathering the children together, directing them to a given location, and accounting for all of the children. - Practice drills on the playground to help ensure quick response in a real emergency.
+By developing similar playground protocols, you can build on these familiar experiences. - Know how to respond to help keep everyone calm. - Evacuation plans should include a method of gathering the children together, directing them to a given location, and accounting for all of the children. - Practice drills on the playground to help ensure quick response in a real emergency.